VRCBVI 2026 LIFE Application

 Diabetes plan

-If yes, please describe any medically-prescribed dietary needs below:
+If yes, please describe the dietary needs as provided by the student's doctor:

-** Is the student able to actively participate/learn in group settings?
+** Can the student actively participate and learn in group settings?

 ** Does the student have any physical limitations or activity restrictions?